 top of page

-Pascal "Bugs" Jarrion was born in Perpignan, France, in 1961.
-It is a region known for its Catalan culture and an area that has influenced many artists before him including Picasso, Van Gogh and Maillol.
+Born in 1961 in Perpignan, France, Pascal Jarrion was immersed in the rich Catalan culture of the region.
+It is a beautiful, historic area that has captivated many artists before him including Picasso, Van Gogh and Maillol.

 Quest for Impact – BTAG, Barcelona, 2002